trishume/trishume.github.com/_posts/2017-03-04-my-text-editor-journey-vim-spacemacs-atom-and-sublime-text.md

 setup with the equivalent Atom plugins, plus some extras that only Atom offered.
 However, I preferred Sublime's speed.
-It wasn't just that some editing operations had a bit of latency, but that Sublime could offer features that Atom couldn't because of it's speed.
+It wasn't just that some editing operations had a bit of latency, but that Sublime could offer features that Atom couldn't because of its speed.
 For example Sublime's "open in project" panel instantly previews the files as you type because it can load files in milliseconds, and search is incremental by default.